Flower Power: The Role of Annual Flowers In the Perennial Garden

 What plants do well together in containers?

-Kniezewski says, it’s important to know what each plant likes when you combine them in a planter.
+Kniezewski says it’s important to know what each plant likes when you combine them in a planter.
 For example, potato vine is a prolific grower with a tendency to dominate.
 You have to keep after it and cut it back.
 Otherwise, it will overtake the neighboring plants.
 In terms of moisture, petunias need more.
 Other plants will start to wilt if they get too much water.
-Your planters are like mini landscape environments that needs to be fertilized, pruned, dead-headed and cared for just like the rest of your landscape.
+Your planters are like mini landscape environments that need to be fertilized, pruned, dead-headed and cared for just like the rest of your landscape.